fwojcik/smhasher3/README.md

 Current status
 --------------

-As of 2022-07-20, SMHasher3 is pre-beta.
-A beta1 release is expected by the end of the month.
-There is also planned a beta2 release at the least.
+As of 2022-07-31, SMHasher3 is at its beta1 release.
+There is also planned a beta2 at the least before final release.

 This code has compiled and run successfully on Linux x64, arm, and powerpc using gcc and clang.
 Importantly, I do not have the ability to test on Mac or Windows